Account

 Download our blank list and let your kids create their own list of prefixes.
 Start with a few examples and have them add to the list as they discover more words with prefixes.
 Discuss the meanings of the words on the list as they are added.

+We hope you feel better equipped with teaching prefixes.
 Was this post helpful to you?
 Be sure to check out our mini teaching guide on suffixes, too!

 Share This: